-The ability to load data into ONgDB is enabled through a variety of data loading APIs and tools.
+The ability to load data into ONgDB with Geequel is enabled through a variety of data loading APIs and tools.
 For processes where big data sets flow in or out of the Open Native Graph Database (ONgDB), consideration needs to be taken to batch these read and write operations into batch sizes that are sympathetic to the master instances memory capacity as well the transactional overhead of data writes.

 ONgDB provides a number of APIs to import big data sets including: